Chuckles (G.I. Joe): Profile

 His real name is Philip M. Provost, and his rank is that of sergeant E-5.
 Chuckles was born in Little Rock, Arkansas.

 Chuckles's primary MOS is criminal investigations, and his secondary is intelligence.
 His first exposure to "hole-and-corner" operations was working for Southeastern Insurance Group in Fort Lauderdale, he then eventually made his way to the US Army's Criminal Investigations Division before joining G.I.
 Joe.
-He is known for being so conscientious about keeping up his "cover" that he volunteers for missions no one else wants.
+He is known for being conscientious about maintaining his "cover" to the point that he volunteers to go on missions no one else will accept.

 Chuckles is naturally likable, which has made him well suited for undercover operations.
-His gregarious nature also helps him to earn the trust of his marks, so that they have no idea that he's actually spying on them.
+His gregarious nature also helps him to earn the trust of his marks, so that they have no idea that he is actually spying on them.
 Chuckles does this not for any accolades or recognition, for there is no record on file crediting him with the information he provides.
-He's aware of the consequences of being found out, but he's also confident in his ability to talk his way out of any situation.
+He is aware of the consequences of being found out, but he is also confident in his ability to talk his way out of any situation.